TL;DR

 Q4.
 How should procurement teams evaluate agentic AI vendors?

 Ask architecture questions, not feature questions.
 Examine the data core, the orchestration layer, and whether agents are interoperable by design rather than by integration project.
+The five-question vendor framework above gives a structured starting point for any RFP conversation.

 Related Reads: